jowagner/absa-rationale-eval/README.md

 ## Word Cloud

-`word-clouds.shword-clouds.sh`
+1. Check that the c-f-?-? folders contain `-wcloud.tsv` files for the desired setting.
+Modify and re-run `extract-aio.sh` as needed.
+Default is to produce word clouds for R@.5 only.
-requires https://github.com/amueller/word_cloud that can be installed with `pip install wordcloud`
+2. Install https://github.com/amueller/word_cloud e.g. with `pip install wordcloud`
+3. Run `word-clouds.shword-clouds.sh`

 ## Get Examples with Sentiment Expressions and Rationales